gwastro/pycbc/docs/uberbank_verify.rst

 If speed is an issue, the banksims can be sped up by reducing the number of injection signals, using ROMs instead of SEOBNRv2 as injection signals, reducing the signal-sample-rate or tightening the mchirp-window.
 Code is being developed to do this dynamically.

+The option total-mass-divide is needed to replicate the uberbank switching from using TaylorF2 below total mass of 4 to using ROMs above.
+This may not exist on current master of pycbc_banksim.